 Cancers that have grown into the bladder wall cannot be completely removed through a cystoscope.
 They are usually treated by total or partial removal of the bladder (cystectomy).
 Chemotherapy is usually given before removing the bladder as this has been shown to improve survival compared to cystectomy alone.
 Radiation therapy alone or in combination with chemotherapy is used in an attempt to cure the cancer in selected people.

 If the entire bladder needs to be removed, doctors must devise a method for the person to be able to drain urine.
 The usual way has been to route the urine to an opening (stoma) made in the abdominal wall through a passageway made of intestine, called an ileal loop (conduit).
-The urine is then collected in a bag worn on the outside of the body.
+The urine is then collected in a bag worn outside the body.

 Several alternative methods of diverting urine are becoming increasingly common and are appropriate for many people.
-These methods can be grouped into two categories: an orthotopic neobladder and a continent urinary diversion.
+These methods can be grouped into 2 categories: an orthotopic neobladder and a continent urinary diversion.
 In both, an internal reservoir for urine is constructed from the intestine.

 For an orthotopic neobladder, the reservoir is connected to the urethra.
 The person learns to empty this reservoir by relaxing the pelvic floor muscles and increasing pressure within the abdomen, so that urine passes through the urethra very much as it would naturally.
 Most people are dry during the day, but some urine leakage may occur at night.